Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Introduction

-Our main results include a criterion for an effective Voevodsky motif to be {\it $c$-effective} (i.e., to belong to $\obj \dmger(k)\otimes \mathbb{L}^{\otimes c}$).
-As a particular case we obtain the following: in the setting of Proposition \ref{prpr}(ii) the cone of $h$ is $c$-effective (i.e., the two-term complex $N\to M$ is homotopy equivalent to a cone of a morphism of $c$-effective Chow motives) if and only if $\chowgri_j(h)$ is bijective for all $j<c$.\footnote{For general $k$ and $R$ one has to compute $\chowgr_*$ at arbitrary function fields over $k$ in this criterion.}\ This is also equivalent to the existence of a morphism $h':M\to N$ that is "inverse to $h$ modulo cycles supported in codimension $c$" (see Remark \ref{rcones} below for more detail).
-We also establish a criterion for $\chowgr_j(h)$ to be bijective for $j<c_1$ and surjective for $c_1\le j<c_2$ (in Corollary \ref{ccones}).
-Even these very particular cases of our results appear to be new; they demonstrate that we really generalize the decomposition of the diagonal statements.
-Certainly, all of these results have natural (co)homological consequences (see \S\ref{sconj}; for $k$ being finite they are also related to the study of $\#X(k)$ modulo powers of $\#k$, where $X$ is a $k$-variety).
+As a simple particular case of our results we obtain the following generalization of Proposition \ref{prpr}(ii, iii): in the setting of Proposition \ref{prpr}(ii) (respectively, $k$ is a universal domain) a cone of $h$ is $r$-effective (i.e., belongs to $\obj \dmgeq(k)\otimes \mathbb{L}^{\otimes r}$; this is equivalent to the two-term complex $N\to O$ to be homotopy equivalent to the cone of a morphism of $r$-effective Chow motives) if and only if the homomorphisms $\chowgri_j(h,\q)$ are bijective for all $j<r$.\footnote{For general $k$ and $R$ one has to compute $\chowgri_*(-,R)$ at arbitrary function fields over $k$ in this criterion.}\ This is also equivalent to the existence of a morphism $h':O\to N$ that is "inverse to $h$ modulo cycles supported in codimension $r$" (see Remark \ref{rcones} below for more detail).
+We also establish a criterion for $\chowgri_j(h)$ to be bijective for $j<r_1$ and surjective for $r_1\le j<r_2$ (in Corollary \ref{ccones}).

+Chow-weight homology also "detects effectivity" of arbitrary objects of $\dmger$ and has several other remarkable properties; in particular, it bounds the weights of motives, that is, $M\in \dmger_{\wchow\ge -n}$ in the notation of \S\ref{swchow} below if and only if its Chow-weight homology vanishes in degrees $>n$ (see Theorem \ref{tmain}(3); note also that all statements of this sort can be easily extended to objects of $\dmgm$ similarly to Remark \ref{rmain}(\ref{igm})).
+Certainly, all of these results have natural (co)homological consequences (see \S\ref{sconj}, \S\ref{sesn}, and \S\ref{small}); they are also related to the study of $\#X(k_0)$ modulo powers of $\#k_0$, where $k_0$ is a finite field and $X$ is a $k_0$-variety.